Sununu won’t challenge Trump in 2024

 When asked about the growing size of the GOP field, Sununu said every candidate needs to understand “the responsibility of getting out and getting out quickly if it’s not working.”

-Sununu told CNN that candidates should get out by Christmas at the latest if they are still polling in the single digits.
+Sununu said candidates should get out by Christmas at the latest if they are still polling in the single digits.

 “If we do what we did in 2016, you’re going to have somebody win this nomination with 35 percent of the Republican support,” Sununu said.
 “That’s not where we should be as a party.”

-Sununu said he also wants more independents and young voters on “the Republican Party team” going forward.
+Sununu said he wants more independents and young voters on “the Republican Party team” going forward.

 “I am tired of losing U.S. Senate races and governor’s races,” he said.
 “I talk a bit candidly as folks appreciate.
 I think more folks within the Republican Party have to have that kind of voice, that kind of emphasis of message and making sure this is about the Republican Party, not just the former president.”